 What's Included with the Yamaha PSR E363 Keyboard

 The Yamaha PSR-E363 61-Key Touch Sensitive Portable Keyboard comes with a music rest, and has the Yamaha Education System built in.It's worth noting that the default bundle does NOT come with a power adapter, which you will need.
 It's better to upgrade to the bundle that includes the power adapter, unless you already have a 120V power supply at home.

-The Yamaha PSR-E363 61-Key Touch Sensitive Portable Keyboard has a lot of attractive features to help beginners and intermediate piano players get the most out of their instrument.
+The Yamaha PSR-E363 61-Key Touch Sensitive Portable Keyboard has a lot of attractive features to help beginners and intermediate piano players get the most out of their instrument:

-It is compact and lightweight, at just over 10 lbs.
+Compact and lightweight, at just over 10 lbs.
 Being able to play with batteries or with AC power allows you to take this instrument anywhere, to practice or perform, indoors or outdoors.

 The backlit LCD display is clear and easy to read, guiding you through the lessons and settings of the keyboard.

-It has a rich library of 574 total instrument voices, with 197 panel voices, 18 drum and effects kits, 20 arpeggio voices, and 339 XGlite voices, for nearly any instrument sound you may want to reproduce, or explore and discover a sound that is all your own.
+A rich library of 574 total instrument voices, with 197 panel voices, 18 drum and effects kits, 20 arpeggio voices, and 339 XGlite voices, for nearly any instrument sound you may want to reproduce, or explore and discover a sound that is all your own.

 The Master EQ has six settings so you can customize the sound of the keyboard.

 One Touch Setting allows you to choose from a variety of sound and instrument presets, or customize and save your own and restore them quickly.

 Record and playback songs